kesavSaiVikash/Jarvis-Chatbot/README.md

 ## How to initialize

 1. Run 'npm install' to install all the required packages
+2. Make sure to update API_KEY in src/service/data-store-service.js with OpenAI API Key.
+3. Also make sure to update the  API_Key in src/service/model-service.js with Hugging face API key (Currently I am using my own private one).

 ## How to start the server